 - Dolichos may be helpful when there is itching all over the body and worsens at night.

 - Sepia when itching is severe due to exposure to air.

 - Mercurius vivus on itchy pustular eruptionsiXSmall, swollen, pus-filled blister-like sores on the skin's surface. filled with pus or fluid.

 - Tabacum if you experience unbearable itching.

 8. Urinary problems

 Urinary problems, especially urinary tract infections (UTIs), are common throughout pregnancy and are frequent in the final stages.
-Homeopathic recommendations include:
+Homeopathic and non-invasive recommendations include:

 - Cantharis if you experience a constant burning sensation in the bladder and discomfort while urinating.